ericvera/getsetdel/docs/functions/createStore.md

 > **createStore**(`storeInfo`): `Promise`\<[`GetSetValStoreToken`](../interfaces/GetSetValStoreToken.md)\>

-Creates a new store or updates an existing one and returns a token that can be used to interact with the store.
-As part of the creation process, the function checks if the store needs to be reset.
-A reset happens if the version or the tags provided in storeInfo are different from the ones defined in the inventory.
+If the store exists, the function checks if the store needs to be reset.
+A reset happens if the version or the tags provided in storeInfo parameter are different from the ones defined in the stores inventory.
+If a reset is required, the function clears all data as well as its details stored in the inventory.
+If the store does not exist, or if a reset was performed, the function creates a new store and adds it to the inventory including a new creation time.
+A token contianing the store reference and the creation time is returned which is to be passed to all subsequent GetSetVal functions to ensure that the underlying store has not been reset.

 ## Parameters